Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Introduction

 \section{Introduction}

-Deep imitation learning is a model-free method for policy optimization that imitates expert (typically, human) demonstrated behaviors using a deep neural network.
-Because this method can learn an arbitrary policy without a handcrafted model for an environment or object, it has been applied to dexterous robot manipulation tasks for which the manual definition of the optimal solution is infeasible (e.g., \cite{kim2021transformer,kim2021gaze,zhang2018deep}).
+\IEEEPARstart{D}{eep} imitation learning is a model-free method for policy optimization that imitates expert (typically, human)-demonstrated behaviors using a deep neural network.
+This method has been applied to dexterous robot manipulation tasks for which the manual definition of the optimal solution is infeasible (e.g., \cite{kim2021gaze,kim2021transformer,zhang2018deep}).